 If you have child-sized hands, you can use this knife for extensive whittling and cutting.
 Otherwise, it will be relegated to super-light duty tasks.
 Just like our Top Pick Victorinox Classic the Old Timer is simply too small for adult hands to do the extended cutting.

 Often, smaller pieces of equipment are more prone to manufacturing issues and sloppy tolerances.
 So far, in our months of testing of the Old Timer, we've had no issues with hinges, locks, or side-plates.
 The "Mighty Mite" is indeed mighty.
 The steel, Delrin, and brass construction are proven, classic, and dependable.
 We fear that the brass "liner lock" will fatigue or bind, but that has yet to happen.

-The simpler construction of the Gerber Fine Edge is surely more robust, while the **Victorinox Classic* seems flimsy like the Mighty Mite.
+The simpler construction of the Gerber Fine Edge is surely more robust, while the Victorinox Classic seems flimsy like the Mighty Mite.
 For the record, we experienced no issues with the construction of neither the Mighty Mite nor the Classic.
-The Best Buy CRKT Squid and Kershaw Leek are both bigger than the Old Timer but smaller than the other knives we tested.
-The Kershaw and CRKT, though, are considerably more robust in construction.
+The Best Buy Opinel No. 8 and Kershaw Leek are both bigger than the Old Timer but smaller than the other knives we tested.
+The Kershaw and Opinel, though, are considerably more robust in construction.